amphibian/time_select.ee_addon/README.markdown

 ## Template Tags

 When displaying your field within your templates, you can format the output using standard PHP date tokens (see the **Time** section of the [PHP date() function documention](http://php.net/manual/en/function.date.php)).
-If you don't format your field outout, the time's value in seconds will be displayed.
+If you don't format your field output, the time's value in seconds will be displayed.

 Example:

 `{my_time_field format="g:ia"}`

-This yields *7:00pm*.
+This yields **7:00pm**.

 *Time Select has been tested with ExpressionEngine 2.1.3, and is compatible with Matrix fields.*